Beet Kvass: What is It? How to Make It? And Why You Should Take This Delicious Fermented Drink Every Day

 *** 2 really large or up to 4 or 5 Organic beets

-*** 1 tablespoon sea salt (You can add an additional 1/2 tbsp. if not using whey, if you want)
+*** 1 to 2 tablespoons sea salt (You can add an additional 1/2 tbsp. if not using whey, if you want)

 *** Filtered or Purified Water (I just use our well water and have never had a problem)